Softener causes a noticeable drop in water pressure throughout the house.

 How to Fix / Troubleshooting

-Safety first: Place the softener in bypass to restore normal pressure temporarily.
-Shut off water and relieve pressure before removing plumbing connections.
+Safety first: Place the softener in bypass to temporarily restore normal pressure.
+Shut off the water supply and relieve pressure before removing plumbing connections.

 Steps to check:

-- 1. Compare pressure in bypass vs service: If pressure is normal in bypass but low in service, the restriction is in the softener.
+- 1. Compare pressure in bypass vs. service: If pressure is normal in bypass but low in service, the restriction is within the softener.

 When to call a technician: For resin replacement or if you suspect the softener is undersized for your plumbing, consult a water treatment professional.